ritwickdey/malloc-impl-demo/README.md

 Minimal implementation of malloc and free using `sbrk()` and `brk()` system calls.

 ### Context:
-How does a process request the kernel to allocate/deallocate memory blocks in runtime?
+How does a process *actually* request the kernel to allocate/deallocate memory blocks in runtime?

 Whenever we create an object or list, we allocate memory in heap.
 Unlike `stack`, memory allocation in `heap` happens in runtime.
 No matter what programming language you choose, the fundamentals remain the same.